Brompton Funds Declare Distributions

 |Payment Date

-Symphony Floating Rate Senior Loan Fund also announces a distribution in the amount of US$0.05 per Class U Unit for the above noted record and payment dates.
+Symphony Floating Rate Senior Loan Fund announces a distribution in the amount of US$0.047 per Class U Unit for the above noted record and payment dates.

-Symphony Floating Rate Senior Loan Fund also announces distributions on Class C Units and Class F Units as follows:
+Brompton Funds announces distributions payable on November 14, 2024 to class A shareholders of record at the close of business on October 31, 2024 for each of the following funds:

 |$